More standards, more efficiency, more cooperation for decades

 Different perspectives, similar goals

-"This working group is really something special", enthuses Michaela Ott, product manager for the power division at AUCOTEC and host and moderator of the meetings for many years.
+"This working group is really something special", enthuses Michaela Imbusch, product manager for the power division at AUCOTEC and host and moderator of the meetings for many years.
 "This is networking as its best!"
 Ideas are exchanged and different perspectives on often surprisingly similar goals are discussed.
 On the one hand, this has significantly strengthened mutual understanding among energy producers, distributors and plant manufacturers; on the other, it has resulted in a whole series of uniform solutions and standards, which have also been incorporated into the software.

 From transportable terminal strips to Industry 4.0

-"One example is the equipment diagram but there are also many standard solutions for terminals, such as the transportable terminal strip - all from our working group," explains Ott proudly.
+"One example is the equipment diagram but there are also many standard solutions for terminals, such as the transportable terminal strip - all from our working group," explains Imbusch proudly.
 "We all learn something new every time!"
 With this knowledge input and the joint, highly practical further development, RUPLAN has grown into the standard planning system for the PTD sector in Germany, the Czech Republic and Slovakia.

 Since 2010, however, work has also been done on matters relating to the special approach of the power characteristics of AUCOTEC's data-centered Platform Engineering Base (EB).
 It is the Industry 4.0-compliant younger sister of RUPLAN and is attracting more and more users with the result that EB's own PTD working group has met twice a year since 2015, while the RUPLAN experts meet once a year.

-"Anyone coming from the PTD sector who wants to share a wide range of knowledge and make a contribution is welcome," says Product Manager Ott.
+"Anyone coming from the PTD sector who wants to share a wide range of knowledge and make a contribution is welcome," says Product Manager Imbusch.
 In addition to the inner working group with very active members, who sometimes initiate a sub-working group for special topics, there is an "outer circle".
 Thanks to accurate minutes, it is always informed about all topics and decisions.
 "Nobody has to attend every time, that would be unrealistic," says the software expert.
 In AUCOTEC's password-protected download area all minutes of the meetings can be viewed, including those from the early days of the working group, long before the term "sharing" became a hype.